 Admission is free on first Sundays of the month for individual visitors and small groups under 12 people and in any other day ticket prices vary between €2 and €10 for an individual adult entry.
-The following museums are always free: MUDE (Design Museum), Berardo Museum, Electricity Museum, Cinemateca (Film Museum).
+The following museums are always free: MUDE (Design Museum), Electricity Museum, Cinemateca (Film Museum).

 Most museums are closed on Mondays (and some Holidays like Christmas day on the 25th December, Easter Sunday, January 1st and Labor Day on May 1st), except the National Museum of Ancient Art, Carris Museum, Water Museum, Berardo Collection Museum, Cinemateca (Film Museum) and Ajuda National Palace.

 If you can’t leave a place without buying a souvenir to collect or to gift friends and family, we advise you to look for the authentic local products instead of the same old fridge magnet that, frankly, you can buy anywhere.

 On downtown Lisbon avoid the gift shops on the busy streets — they all sell the exact same things, but prices fluctuate from store to store.
 On the flea markets avoid buying tiles — most of them are carved off (literally) from historical buildings and many others were destroyed in the process.
 The best way to admire these historical tiles is to photograph them and visit the National Tile Museum.